 Permit-holders can apply to amend a business parklet permit at any time.
 Examples include amending the size of a business parklet, changing furniture design, or increasing advertising.
 An amendment fee is payable for officer assessment and liaison.

 Transfer of business ownership

-A parklet permit cannot be part of a business sale and a new proprietor must apply to take over an existing business parklet within 28 days of the sale.
+A new proprietor must apply to take over an existing business parklet within 28 days of the sale.
 There is no legal attachment to the sale or transfer of ownership of a business.